PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Do I need a permit to kayak in Maryland?

-No permit needed for non-motorized kayaks on most waters.
-Some areas like Deep Creek Lake require a lake-use permit.
-Always check specific regulations for your destination, especially in wildlife refuges.
+No permit is needed for non-motorized kayaks on most Maryland waters.
+Non-motorized kayaks do not require registration in Maryland.
+However, some specific areas like Deep Creek Lake require a lake-use permit.
+Always check local regulations for your destination, especially in wildlife refuges and state parks that may have specific access requirements.

 Where can I kayak with kids in Maryland?

-Centennial Lake, Clopper Lake at Seneca Creek State Park, and the lake at Tuckahoe State Park are perfect for families.
+Centennial Lake, Clopper Lake at Seneca Creek State Park, Piney Run Park, and the lake at Tuckahoe State Park are perfect for families.
 These offer calm water, easy launches, and nearby facilities.
-Kids under 13 must wear life jackets at all times.
+Kids under 13 must wear life jackets at all times in Maryland.
+Many parks offer tandem kayaks and beginner lessons specifically for families.

 What's the best kayaking spot for beginners near Baltimore?